SttApollo/coaching-program-automation/README.md

 ### `alwaysOutputData` on the session check node

 The duplicate submission check reads the Sheet for existing rows before scheduling.
-For a new client this returns 0 rows — which in n8n stops execution at that node.
+For a new client, this returns 0 rows — which in n8n stops execution at that node.
 Setting `alwaysOutputData: true` on the Sheets node ensures the flow continues even when no rows are found.
 The downstream Code node already handles an empty result correctly.

 ---